Growing Your Organizing Business in Phases

 8. Balance Your Time

-This will fall under the time management category, but as you see your business grow, you’ll have to find the perfect balance between working with clients, marketing your business regularly, taking care of administrative tasks such as replying emails or accounting and your professional development.
+This will fall under the time management category.
+Still, as you see your business grow, you’ll have to find the perfect balance between working with clients, marketing your business regularly, taking care of administrative tasks such as replying to emails or accounting, and your professional development.

-Best tip: to avoid burnout you need to understand that you’re in this for the long-term and commit to what needs to make your business succeed and makes you happy.
+Best tip: to avoid burnout, you need to understand that you’re in this for the long term and commit to what needs to make your business succeed and make you happy.

 And there you have it!
 I hope this list and tips will help you get your professional organizing business started.